yosoypollito/vue-extension-preset/README.md

 You can use this preset for creating your own extension, but please leave a ⭐ to this repo if is useful 😀

 ### Explanation
-Keep in mind this preset works compiling your changes from typescript to javascript and using the javascript in the browser extension.
+Keep in mind this preset works by compiling your changes from typescript to javascript and then using the javascript in the browser extension.

-That means that folder which contains the compiled typescript `dist/` is the folder you are going to `load as unpacked` extension.
+The folder which contains the compiled typescript `dist/` is the folder you are going to `load as unpacked` extension.

 ## Usage
-First clone this repo and install Dependencies
+First, clone this repo and install Dependencies.
 ```bash
 npm install
 ```